juandanceswild/bittrexBot/README.md

 # bittrexBot
 This is an experimental bot for swing trading against the bittrex exchange.
 Set an upper and lower percentage that will place buy / sell orders.
 When an order triggers, the bracket will shift basing off the last order.

+**This bot is designed to trade coins you currently have!
+At current, it does not support trying to trade on a currency of which you have a 0 balance.**

+**Example: if you try to execute it on ZEC but have no ZEC coins, it will not work**

 # DISCLAIMER

 ### I am not responsible for anything done with this bot.
 You use it at your own risk.
 There are no warranties or guarantees expressed or implied.
 You assume all responsibility and liability.